Academic Advising for Master of Arts in International Relations Students Entering in August 2021

 in the MAIR Handbook.

 Please note, you will be registering for courses before you officially arrive on campus.
-The registration begins at 8 am eastern time on Thursday, August 1, 2019, but you can change your schedule until September 3, 2019.
+The registration begins at on Monday, August 2, 2021, but you can change your schedule until September 7, 2021.

 Syracuse University students register via the MySlice on-line system, which requires a Syracuse University NetID, you will need to make sure you have (1)